 Heat versus Dehumidification

-The cooling and dehumidification process, or refrigerant dehumidification, uses a refrigerant to cool the air below the dew point temperature, which reduces the dry-bulb temperature.
-Eventually, the water vapor in the air turns into dew particles, which form on a surface within the dehumidifier.
+Dehumidification is a process that involves removing humidity, or water vapor, from the air.
+Dehumidification can be achieved by cooling the air or through the use of desiccants.
+The cooling and dehumidification process, or refrigerant dehumidification, uses a refrigerant to cool the air below the dew point temperature.
+The water vapor in the air condenses on the coil surface in the dehumidifier and drains away.
 In essence, the equipment removes humidity via condensation.
-This is often seen in air conditioners, which are not appropriate for controlling humidity at a construction site.
+This is often seen in a typical air conditioner, which is generally not capable of controlling humidity at a construction site.

-eliminating excess moisture from a site, forward-thinking contractors use the solutions from the start to create an environment that prevents high relative humidity levels and prevents project delays.
+To minimize your overhead costs, Polygon custom designs affordable construction drying solutions that include monitoring equipment, letting you track conditions and progress in real time.
+In addition to eliminating excess moisture from a site, forward-thinking contractors use the solutions from the start to create an environment that prevents high relative humidity levels and prevents project delays.
 Talk to a specialist at Polygon today to schedule a complimentary consultation regarding your construction drying needs.